rgn216/Insight-Data-Coding-Challenge/README.md

 ##WordCount

 `WordCount.java` uses a traditional hash table structure to represent the data.
-I relied on the SorteMap which is essentially a sorted hashtable.
-Each word is a key to which we associate a number of counts.
-I am aware of other more powerful techniques (the Map/Reduce paradigm), that could have been tested as well, which could be an interesting problem to solve next.
+I relied on the SorteMap which is essentially a sorted hashtable instead of hashtable (which is unordered).
+Each word is a key to which we associate its number of counts.
+I am aware of other more powerful techniques (the Map/Reduce paradigm), that could have been tested as well.
+This is an interesting topic to explore next.

 ##RunningMedian
 ###Overview of RunningMedian